 The credit risk is the risk that a party of a financial instrument fails to fulfill its obligations and thus leads the other party to incur a financial loss.
-Cash and cash equivalents, GIC and the funds reserved for evaluation and exploration are the main financial instruments of the Corporation which are potentially subject to credit risk.
-Moreover, the credit risk for cash and cash equivalents, GIC and the funds reserved for evaluation and exploration is considered negligible since the counterparties are reputable banks with high quality external credit ratings.
+Cash and cash equivalents and investment certificate guaranteed are the main financial instruments of the Corporation which are potentially subject to credit risk.
+Moreover, the credit risk for cash and cash equivalents and investment certificate guaranteed is considered negligible since the counterparties are reputable banks with high quality external credit ratings.